SrMessiETH/GORPVP/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This README provides a clear overview of the $GOR PVP game, details its integration with the Gorbagana ecosystem, and includes step-by-step instruc
+This README provides a clear overview of the $GOR PVP game, details its integration with the Gorbagana ecosystem, and includes step-by-step instruction.